EarMaster/jqScale/README.md

 jqScale
 =======

-a jQuery plugin that will GET / CALCULATE / SET the css-scale factor (via transform: matrix) of dom-elements
+a jQuery plugin that will GET / CALCULATE (including inherited scaling from parent Nodes) / SET the css-scale factor (via transform: matrix) of dom-elements

 examples: